Colleges by Location

 Campus Life

-Not everything at Community College of Baltimore County is about learning and grades: campus life is an essential part of your educational experience.
-Find out some info about students' life at Community College of Baltimore County.
+It is not all about learning and grades at Community College of Baltimore County: campus life is a crucial component of your educational experience.
+Check out some info about social life at Community College of Baltimore County.

 Student Organizations

-For students with a talent for acting, there is a drama club.
-For students interested in media and communication, Community College of Baltimore County publishes its own newspaper.
+There is a drama club you can join if acting is something that interests you.
+For students who have a passion for media and communication, Community College of Baltimore County publishes its own newspaper.

 Student Services

-Community College of Baltimore County offers a number of services vital for a comfortable and safe life on campus.
+Community College of Baltimore County offers a number of services important for a pleasant and safe life on campus.

-There are emergency phone and alarm devices available around the clock.
-There is a security patrol available 24/7.
-The after-hours transportation/escort service is available.
+There are phone and alarm devices that can be accessed 24/7 for emergency situations.
+There is a round-the-clock security patrol.
+The late-night transport/escort service is available.

 In addition, other services like Veteran's Affairs are available to the students of Community College of Baltimore County.